antybubbs/kaya/README.md

 http://SERVER-IP:8080/setup
 ```

-Kaya works without an environment file.
+Kaya works without an environment file, I wanted this to be easier to install.
 By default it accepts the hostname or IP address you use to reach it, whether that is direct Docker port access or a reverse proxy such as NetBird.

-For hardened installs, set `ALLOWED_HOSTS` to your known hostnames or IPs.
+For hardened installs, set `ALLOWED_HOSTS` to your known hostnames or IPs in your compose file.
 When `ALLOWED_HOSTS` is blank, Kaya does not enforce host filtering.

 Complete the setup wizard to create your administrator account.

 After first sign-in, open **System Settings -> Site Administration -> Security** to harden the install.
-This page lets admins restrict trusted hostnames, tune frame-embedding rules, enable HTTPS security headers and shorten browser RDP token lifetime without editing an environment file.
+This page lets you restrict trusted hostnames, tune frame-embedding rules, enable HTTPS security headers and shorten browser RDP token lifetime without editing an environment file.

-The Security tab includes a current-request check so admins can confirm the host allow-list, inbound DNS, outbound public IP, frame policy, HSTS state and RDP token lifetime after saving.
+The Security tab includes a current-request check so you can confirm the host allow-list, inbound DNS, outbound public IP, frame policy, HSTS state and RDP token lifetime after saving.

+My suggestion, install Kaya and sort the settings out in your Site Administration.

 ------------------------------------------------------------------------